 An AC filter’s main purpose is to protect your air conditioner.
 While it does trap dirt, dust, and particles, you can’t judge the filter’s condition by whether there’s dust in your home.
 A dirty filter restricts airflow (reducing efficiency) and dirt that gets into components can seriously damage them.

 Air conditioners cool things down, so many people think it’s normal to see ice.
 But there should never be ice visible on any part of an AC.
 If you see it on the evaporator coil or anywhere else, call a repair technician.

 If an AC Is Still Running, Don’t Get a New One

 People often wait until their air conditioner fails before looking for a replacement.
 We know AC replacement is costly.
 But before your system fails, it will decline in performance and cost you in repairs and low efficiency.
 Investing in a new one can save you over time.

 Ceiling fans don’t lower air temperature.
 However, evaporation from your skin makes it feel a little cooler, so you can raise the thermostat a few degrees, turn on the fan, and feel the same.
 This reduces the demand on your AC.

 There’s No Need for Service If Your AC Seems Fine

 It may not seem like your AC has any issues.
 But skip regular service, and that won’t be true for long.
-An annual inspection and tune-up not only prevent major problems.
+An annual inspection and tune up not only prevents major problems.
 It improves efficiency, extends the life of your system, and conforms with the terms of most warranties.
 People also assume ACs are always ready for summer, but they need to be prepped at the start of the season.